Concentric Sky: History

-In 2021, the company announced a proposal for version 3.0 of Open Badges, bringing together the company’s work across the World Wide Web Consortium and Decentralized Identity communities, the company released the Open Skills Management Toolkit in partnership with Western Governors University, and the company announced several new partnerships including Blackboard, Postman, and Open eLMS.
-During 2021, the company’s work was featured by the American Institutes for Research, Futuro Health, and numerous other organizations around the world.
+In 2021, the company announced a proposal for version 3.0 of Open Badges, bringing together the company's work across the World Wide Web Consortium and Decentralized Identity communities, the company released the Open Skills Management Toolkit in partnership with Western Governors University, and the company announced several new partnerships including Blackboard, Postman, and Open eLMS.
+During 2021, the company's work was featured by the American Institutes for Research, Futuro Health, and numerous other organizations around the world.

 In early 2022, the company announced partnerships with the National Student Clearinghouse, and the International Society for Technology in Education (ISTE).
 In April 2022, the company was acquired by Instructure.

 Culture

 Named as one of Oregon's Top Workplaces of 2021 by The Oregonian, Concentric Sky is known for its creative company culture.
-In 2012, the company dubbed its local metro region the Silicon Shire, and hosts Shire-themed events to promote the region including the annual Shire for the River fundraiser in partnership with the McKenzie River Trust.
+In 2012, the company dubbed its local metro region the Silicon Shire, and began hosting Shire-themed events to promote the region including the annual Shire for the River fundraiser in partnership with the McKenzie River Trust.
 In 2013, members of Concentric Sky launched an award-winning technology design team known as Light At Play.
 In 2015, this team developed a series of LED-powered art installations that were showcased in several events around the world as part of the International Year of Light, including displays at the Smithsonian and the National Academy of Sciences.